tidymodels/tidyclust/tests/testthat/_snaps/tune_cluster.md

       !
 The following predi...
     Condition
       Warning:
       All models failed.
-See the `.notes` column.
+      i See the `.notes` column.

 # argument order gives errors for recipes